“Powers, Inequalities, and Vulnerabilities: Mission in a Wounded World”

 Vulnerability is a human constant, shaping every human life.
 Yet the impact of vulnerability is experienced differently, a consequence of inequitable access to resources and power, commonly denied to those who are most socially, economically, and politically vulnerable.
 Self-critical practitioners of Christian mission are called to embrace their own vulnerabilities as they share in the missio Dei.
 They are called to mitigate the vulnerabilities that render so many human lives precarious.
 Sometimes, we must acknowledge that mission has exploited and increased the vulnerability of peoples reached with the gospel, often in situations of unequal distributions of power.

-At the 15th Assembly of IAMS, we want to offer new perspectives on Christian mission as mission in the context of a wounded world.
-Pressing global and regional concerns reflect such wounds, including those linked to the forced dislocations of populations, discrimination toward migrants, increasing economic inequality, rising nationalism, and climate change.
-New perspectives on such issues, linked to mission and reflective of a world shaped by power, inequality, and vulnerability, might draw from theological or other disciplinary perspectives, mindful of the integrative nature of mission studies today.
+At the 15th Assembly of IAMS, we sought to offer new perspectives on Christian mission as mission in the context of a wounded world, including those linked to the forced dislocations of populations, discrimination toward migrants, increasing economic inequality, rising nationalism, and climate change.
+New perspectives on such issues, linked to mission and reflective of a world shaped by power, inequality, and vulnerability, drew on theological and other disciplinary perspectives, attentive to the integrative nature of mission studies.